TAHIR0110/ThereForYou/CONTRIBUTING.md

 ## ☘️ Spread the Word
 - Share your experience and the project with others.
 - Spread the word about the project on social media, developer forums, or any relevant community platforms.
-- Thank you for your valuable contribution and for being a part of the Clueless Community!
+- Thank you for your valuable contribution and for being a part of the Community!
 Together, we can make a difference. 🚀

 # **Thank you for contributing💗**